Royal Navy Soldiers fall ill after drinking water ‘contaminated’ on HMS Portland

 A number of Royal Navy sailors have fallen ill aboard the HMS Portland after drinking contaminated water.

-The frigate returned to the Portsmouth Naval Base today after a sailor realised there was an issue with the drinking water aboard the vessel.
+The warship returned to the Portsmouth naval base today after a sailor realised there was an issue with the drinking water on board.

-A spokesperson for the Ministry of Defence (MoD) confirmed the contamination onboard, but denied earlier reports that sailors were rushed to hospital.
+The Ministry of Defence (MoD) confirmed the water contamination, but denied earlier reports that sailors were rushed to hospital.

-Anybody who is ill from drinking the contaminated water would be treated utilising the onboard medical facilities, the MoD spokeperson said.
+Anybody who is ill from drinking the water would be treated utilising the on board medical facilities, the MoD spokesperson said.

 It is not yet clear how many people onboard have become ill after drinking the contaminated water.